 In 2011, Jens Holstein succeeded Dave Lemus both as Chief Financial Officer of MorphoSys AG and as a member of its Management Board (Vorstand).
-More detailed information can be found in the chapter entitled "Human Resources" on page 57.
+More detailed information can be found in the chapter entitled "Human Resources" on page 21.

 Dr. Simon E. Moroney, Chief Executive Officer, is responsible for the AbD Serotec business segment, business development, corporate communications and investor relations, human resources, strategy and planning, and the coordination of the Management Board reporting to the Supervisory Board.
-Initial appointment: 1998 (co-founder) End of current period of office: June 30, 2014 • Jens Holstein, Chief Financial Officer, is responsible for accounting and controlling, corporate development, treasury and technical operations including IT, and the corporate legal function.
+Initial appointment: 1998 (co-founder)

+Jens Holstein, Chief Financial Officer, is responsible for accounting and controlling, corporate development, treasury and technical operations including IT, and the corporate legal function.
 Initial appointment: 2011